brndnmtthws/brndn-io/content/posts/believe-it-or-not-reality-is-real-life/index.md

 Internet—individuals who command impressive followings on various platforms—who, in unfiltered reality, struggle with basic productivity.
 Their daily accomplishment often amounts to little beyond scrolling their feeds with increasing dissociation.
-They aren't the authorities they project themselves to be, or perhaps they grapple with unaddressed challenges like anxiety or attention disorders.
+Offline, plenty of them are scattered, anxious, and not especially good at the work, or grappling with unaddressed challenges like anxiety or attention disorders.
 Whatever the case, their actual professional output reveals the carefully constructed online persona as precisely that—a construction.